InquisiTours' Tips for Packing

 3. Shoes

 If you are bringing just a carry-on, one nice pair for evening and one pair for walking are all the shoes you need.
-Make sure your walking shoes are comfortable, durable and you don’t mind getting them dirty.
+Make sure your walking shoes have been broken in and are comfortable and sturdy, and you don’t mind if they get wet or dirty.

 4. Wear bulky items on plane.

 It tends to get cooler on the plane, so wear jackets or bulky items to save room in your luggage.
 We are big fans of puffy jackets which can also make a nice pillow in a pinch.
-Same principle goes with shoes – leave the small sandals in the luggage, wear the sneakers!
+Same principle goes with shoes – leave the smaller shoes or sandals in the luggage, wear the sneakers!

 5. Wear layers.

-- Wearing light layers that can be stowed in your bag or tied around your waist is a good idea so that you can remain comfortable wherever you are.
+• Wearing light layers that can be stowed in your bag or tied around your waist or is a good idea so that you can remain comfortable wherever you are.

-- Layers can also be utilized to transition from day touring to evening dinner easily.
+• Layers can also be utilized to transition from day touring to evening dinner easily.
 For example, a tunic or longer dress can be worn over jeans or leggings with comfortable walking shoes for daytime then later you can remove the leggings and replace the sneakers with sandals for dinner.
-A scarf goes a long way to dress up an outfit as well!
+A scarf goes a long way to dress up or add color to an outfit, or to double as a wrap.

 6. Can I wear jeans?

 Yes!
-We recommend black jeans because they transition easily from day to evening.
+A dark wash or black jeans transition easily from day to evening.

 7. Do men need a sport coat?